MinarAshiqTishan/Algorithms/README.md

  The modules are at \Sorts\src directory

  The \Sorts directory is a Pycharm project.
-Import it in a Pycharm workspace should work.
+Importing it in a Pycharm workspace should work.

  Sorts.py is for profiling the algorithms with some hardcoded inputs